mtttech/tasha/README.md

 Run tasha by running the following command ```python tasha.py```.

-It my be helpful to type the following command on first usage.
+It my be helpful to type the following command at the first usage.

 * **help**: This command displays all the available commands and a basic description of their purpose.